What to do if you suspect a scam call

 Good phone security is in your hands

-We can't prevent every single scam that comes along.
-But with our new Scam Protect feature and some common-sense security tips, you'll have a much better chance at identifying and avoiding scam calls on your Telstra mobile service.
-Let's take a look at:
+Staying safe from scams starts with awareness and action.
+While we can’t stop every scam call, Telstra Scam Protect and some simple security tips, you'll have a much better chance at identifying and avoiding scam calls on your Telstra

 Identifying a common scam call